theguyjibby/evryting_0.1/README.md

   " export PATH=$PATH:/evryting_0.1/evrydamnting "

-then you can run this tool from anywhere in your terminal
+then you can run this tool from anywhere in your terminal by typing "  evrydamnting "